TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 You can now use all the graphics commands supported by the [ESPHome Display Component](https://esphome.io/components/display/index.html) to draw images, shapes, lines, arcs, etc.
 ### C++

 For direct programming (using the *Arduino Framework*), two popular libraries support the *SH1106*:

 - **U8G2 Library**
 - **Adafruit GFX Library**

 ### U8G2 Library

-The *U8G2 library* is a versatile and very robust choice that works for a variety of **monochrome** display drivers.
+The *U8G2 library* is a versatile and robust option that supports a wide range of **monochrome** display drivers.

 #### Selecting the OLED Driver